cperrin7/OnlineStorySegmentation/README.md

 Demographic_Summary (complete):
- Takes in data from the demographics questionaire, converts it to a usable format, and prints out the summary of the data
+ Takes in data from the demographics questionnaire, converts it to a usable format, and prints out the summary of the data

 Button Presses_Summary (complete):
  Takes in data from the event segmentation task, converts it to usable format, and sums up the number of presses per participant on each task, then graphs it